top of page

 Direct Costs:

-Labor Costs: Wages, salaries, and benefits for on-site workers, subcontractors, and project managers.
+Labor Costs: Wages, salaries, and benefits for on-site workers, subcontractors, and project managers, often outlined under different types of construction billing contracts.

 Material Costs: Expenses related to purchasing construction materials such as lumber, concrete, steel, and fixtures.